 Last week I shared an Eggnog Dip that I served with Gingersnap cookies and told you I would be sharing the recipe today.
-If your are a molasses or gingersnap cookie fan then this recipe is a must make!
+If you are a molasses or gingersnap cookie fan then this recipe is a must-make!
 I think this is my favorite by far and I have made quite a few of these recipes.

 I doubled this recipe and they were still gone in 3 days.
 This is a keeper and like I said, one of the best recipes I have made for spice cookies.

 - 3/4 cup shortening

 - 1/4 cup dark molasses

 - Preheat oven to 350 degrees.

 - Sift the flour, ginger, baking soda, cinnamon, and salt into a mixing bowl.